MANGROVES

 Biosphere

-a part of the earth where life can exist.
+Biosphere is a part of the earth where life can exist.

 represents a highly integrated and interacting zone comprising of atmosphere (air), hydrosphere (water) and lithosphere (land) Life in the biosphere is abundant between 200 metres (660 feet) below the surface of the ocean and about 6,000 metres (20,000 feet) above sea level. absent at extremes of the North and South poles.
 Living organisms are not uniformly distributed throughout the biosphere